 Separation of religion from state

 The separation of religion and state is the foundation of secularism.
-It ensures that religious groups don't interfere in affairs of state, and makes sure the state doesn't interfere in religious affairs.
+It ensures religious groups don't interfere in affairs of state, and the state doesn't interfere in religious affairs.

-Christianity is one major influence among many that shape our current ways of life; we are a nation of many denominations and religions and large sectors of the population do not hold, or practise, religious beliefs.
+Christianity is one major influence among many that shape our current ways of life.
+We are a nation of many denominations and religions.
+Large sectors of the population do not hold, or practise, religious beliefs.